When opportunity comes to your door, you must raise your hand and say, "Sí por favor!"

 Read everything you can get your hands on, take online classes, take some workshops, get coaching - do everything you can to continually acquire wisdom and further your knowledge and strengths.

-On the other hand, I have colleagues who have been doing what they do for a very long time and yet have faced the challenge of the unexpected pivot by investing in new certifications, signing up for classes, and taking workshops to learn new methods of doing business.
+On the other hand, I have colleagues who have been doing what they do for a very long time and yet have faced the challenge of an unexpected pivot by investing in new certifications, signing up for classes, and taking workshops to learn new methods of doing business.
 These are the resilient survivors.
 The constant seekers of wisdom.

-In our world, things change and evolve so quickly.
-The winners constantly work on their skills, their knowledge of the game and their blind spots.
 What are your blind spots?
 How can you fill them in?
 How can you advance what you already know?
 The best athletes are always working out, getting coached and improving their game.

 Seizing opportunity is only part of the journey.
 Excelling in it and then stretching beyond that horizon is the bigger game.
 Start by doing the internal work to bust past the self-imposed roadblocks.
-Work on your wisdom and your confidence so that when opportunity comes to your door, you will raise your hand and say, "Si Por Favor!"
+Work on your wisdom and your confidence so that when opportunity comes to your door, you will raise your hand and say, "Sí por favor!"